joestack/tfc-aws-hashistack/README.md

 | tfe_cert_email | (required if certbot) Certbot email address | none |
 | tfe_auto_install | (optional) Automatically install TFE on instance [true, false] | true |

----

-### Take a look at the **outputs** to find the IP addresses of the instances or the initial password to access Terraform.

----